Last updated on January 31st, 2026 at 02:34 pm

 One of the biggest changes since I last sought family-friendly outings was Pompano Beach, where the beach area has been completely revamped in the last few years.

-What’s special about Pompano Beach for toddlers is that you can park once and not just hang out at the beach, which is very wide, clean and life-guard protected, but also experience three other great areas:
+What’s special about Pompano Beach for kids is that you can park once and not just hang out at the beach, which is very wide, clean and life-guard protected, but also experience three other great areas:

 - A wonderful playground adjacent to the beach.